rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 ## Producing Macro Output

-Above, we saw how the output of a macro is integrated into the AST for a crate, and we also saw how th e hygiene data for a crate is generated.
+Above, we saw how the output of a macro is integrated into the AST for a crate, and we also saw how the hygiene data for a crate is generated.
 But how do we actually produce the output of a macro?
 It depends on the type of macro.

 There are two types of macros in Rust: